mb0/xelf-old/DESIGN.md

 type references to itself or an ancestor.
 Type references are implicitly used in the type inference and resolution phase.

-To make working with types easier in a language context there are also the void and typ type.

 The flag, enum and rec types are called schema types and are global references a type definition with additional information.
 The flag type is a integer type used as bit set with associated constants.
 The enum type is a string type with associated constants.
 A record is an object with a known schema.

+The void, typ and exp types are special types and are useful in a language context.
+The exp types provide a type signature for form, func types.
+They are otherwise used as a unversal indicator to differentiate between all language elements.
+This allows us to replace some type switches and assertions to use a simple interface call instead.

 The final naming of the types took a long time and serious consideration.
 Real does not imply a floating point precision as much as float does and fits the short naming schema.
 Dict implies